 2.1.
-ECVP-Registered Residency Training Centres
+ECVP-registered residency training centres

-Any institution with an approved standard training programme in veterinary pathology may apply to become an ECVP-Registered Residency Training Centre as specified in the corresponding document.
+Any institution with an approved standard training programme in veterinary pathology may apply to become an ECVP-registered residency training centre as specified in the corresponding document.
 They shall be subject to re-evaluation every five (5) years.

-Programme directors and supervisors of registered residents: Any ECVP-Certified Diplomate may be a programme director and/or supervisor.
+Programme directors and supervisors of registered residents: any Certified Diplomate may be a programme director and/or supervisor.
 A resident's supervisor shall ensure that residents receive sufficient guidance and instruction to develop their skills, competences and knowledge to the specialist level.
-Supervisors are expected to support their residents in their preparation for the College Examinations.
+Supervisors are expected to support their residents in their preparation for the certifying examination.

-ACVP Diplomate: ACVP Diplomates may be a programme director of - or supervisor in - an ECVP-Registered Residency Training Centre provided that the Education Committee approves their curriculum vitae.
-In considering such applications, a contribution to the discipline of veterinary pathology in terms of scientific output (publications, presentations etc.) is essential requirement and the ACVP Diplomate must pass the ECVP re-registration process.
-During the five (5)-year evaluation process of the ECVP-Registered Residency Training Centre, the role of this ACVP director or supervisor will be re-evaluated.
+ACVP Diplomate: ACVP Diplomates may be a programme director of - or supervisor in - an ECVP-registered residency training centre provided that the Training Centres Committee approves their curriculum vitae.
+In considering such applications, experience and a contribution to the discipline of veterinary pathology in terms of scientific output (publications, presentations etc.) are essential requirements.
+Moreover, during the entire period of their office as programme director or supervisor, the ACVP Diplomate must pass the ECVP re-registration process every five (5) years.

-Maximum number of residents per supervisor: A supervisor shall have no more than two (2) residents.
-However, in exceptional cases, the College may allow three (3) residents for one supervisor for a restricted time period.
+Maximum number of residents per supervisor: a supervisor shall have no more than two (2) residents.
+However, in exceptional cases, the Council, after evaluation of a written request, may allow three (3) residents for one (1) supervisor for a restricted period of time.

 2.2.
-ECVP-Approved training programmes
+ECVP-approved training programmes